 - Describe how the cells in the body form major types of functional tissue, including epithelium, connective tissue, and muscle, and describe normal histology of human tissues.

 - Describe the underlying molecular and cellular perturbations of certain human diseases and how these human diseases present clinically.

 - Understand the basic principles of bioenergetics that govern catabolic and metabolic reactions that occur within cells.

-- Understand basic techniques in molecular biology: PCR, restriction enzyme digestion of DNA, gel electrophoreisis of nucleic acids and protein and their application for Southern & Northern blotting, Sanger, and NextGen genomic sequencing for the diagnosis of human disease.
+- Understand basic techniques in molecular biology: PCR, restriction enzyme digestion of DNA, gel electrophoreisis on nucleic acids and protein and their application for Southern & Northern blotting, Sanger, and NexGen genomic sequencing for the diagnosis of human disease.

-- Understand how the cell cycle is orchestrated & regulated through actions of specific cyclins, cyclin-dependent kinases, inhibitors of kinases, checkpoints, and how acquired or inherited alterations of cell cycle regulation lead to cancer.
+- Understand how the cell cycle is orchestrated and regulated through actions of specific cyclins, cyclin-dependent kinases, inhibitors of kinases, checkpoints, and how acquired or inherited alterations of cell cycle regulation lead to cancer.